 The video game series Guilty Gear is notorious for pulling off a reverse of SIAG (Bridget needs no introduction), but what many people don't know is that Word of God has stated that Justice, the final boss of the first game, the Commander Gear, a large, powerful robot-type person with a noticeable crotch spike, is really a female and was a dear friend of Sol Badguy's.

 Shale from Dragon Age: Origins is a amnesiac golem who has a masculine personality and build.
 However, if you have Shale in your party during the "A Paragon of Her Kind" quest, it is revealed that Shale was once a dwarven woman named Shayle.
 Even Shale herself is stunned by this revelation.

-Her Voice is obviously female, and if you keep them both in the party she flirts with Sten constantly.
+Her Voice is obviously female, she has an obsession with "pretty pretty gemstones", and if you keep them both in the party she flirts with Sten constantly.